DETAILED ACTION

 Regarding Dependent Claim 7, Liu teaches a spraying system (the system that comprises the sprayer 100 of figure 5), comprising: at least one semiconductor substrate (10); the spraying device according to claim 1 (rejection of claim 1 above) disposed above the at least one semiconductor substrate (sprayer 113 is above 10 in figure 5), wherein the main channel inlet and the branch channel inlet of the spraying device each have a valve for controlling opening or closing of the main channel and the at least one branch channel (valve 152 of main channel, and valves 142, 132, and 122 for each branch channel respectively, where there are 1st, 2nd and 3rd branch channels); a plurality of flow controllers (pumps 151, 141, 131, and 121 on each line in figure 5), respectively communicated with the valve of the main channel and the valve of each of the at least one branch channel (each pump is upstream of each valve on each line as shown in figure 5), configured to monitor a flow rate of the gas or the fluid (each pump controls the flow of fluid through each line, paragraph [0038]); and a control module (160), signally connected to the spraying device and the plurality of flow controllers (160 is connected to each valve and pump in figure 5, such that it controls the pumps and flow through the spraying device, paragraph [0038]), configured to adjust flow of the gas or the fluid, and the opening or closing of the main channel and each of the at least one branch channel (paragraphs [0038] and [0039]).

-Regarding Dependent Claim 8, Liu teaches the at least one branch channel further comprises a first branch channel (channel including valve 142) and a second branch channel (channel including valve 132), and the main channel, the first branch channel, and the second branch channel respectively have a main valve (152), a first valve (142), and a second valve (132); wherein, the first branch channel has a first branch channel inlet (inlet from 140) provided for a first fluid to flow from the first branch channel inlet to the main channel outlet (channel including valve 142), and the second branch channel has a second branch channel inlet (inlet from 130) provided for a second fluid to flow from the second branch channel inlet to the main channel outlet (channel including valve 132); wherein, the first branch channel is more adjacent to the main channel inlet of the main channel than the second branch channel (inlet from 140 closer to inlet from 150 than inlet from 130 is to inlet from 150 in figure 5), so that the first fluid flows into the first branch channel from the first branch channel inlet, then enters the main channel (flow from 142 enters main channel exiting at 113), and then after passing through the second branch channel (flow from 142 passes through junction where flow from 132 meets the main channel, such that when the junction as treated as part of the second branch channel, the first fluid passes through the second branch channel), the first fluid flows to the main channel outlet (flow from 142 exits through nozzle 113); wherein, the main valve, the first valve, and the second valve are respectively provided to control opening or closing of the main channel, the first branch channel, and the second branch channel (paragraph [0038]), and are respectively communicated with one of the plurality of flow controllers (valves 152, 142, and 132 are fluidly coupled to flow controllers 151, 141 and 131 respectively).
+Regarding Dependent Claim 8, Liu teaches the at least one branch channel further comprises a first branch channel (channel including valve 142) and a second branch channel (channel including valve 132), and the main channel, the first branch channel, and the second branch channel respectively have a main valve (152), a first valve (142), and a second valve (132); wherein, the first branch channel has a first branch channel inlet (inlet from 140) provided for a first fluid to flow from the first branch channel inlet to the main channel outlet (channel including valve 142), and the second branch channel has a second branch channel inlet (inlet from 130) provided for a second fluid to flow from the second branch channel inlet to the main channel outlet (channel including valve 132); wherein, the first branch channel is more adjacent to the main channel inlet of the main channel than the second branch channel (inlet from 140 closer to inlet from 150 than inlet from 130 is to inlet from 150 in figure 5), so that the first fluid flows into the first branch channel from the first branch channel inlet, then enters the main channel and flows along the main channel (flow from 142 enters main channel exiting at 113), passes by the second branch channel (flow from 142 passes through junction where flow from 132 meets the main channel, then first fluid passes by the second branch channel), the first fluid flows to the main channel outlet (flow from 142 exits through nozzle 113); wherein, the main valve, the first valve, and the second valve are respectively provided to control opening or closing of the main channel, the first branch channel, and the second branch channel (paragraph [0038]), and are respectively communicated with one of the plurality of flow controllers (valves 152, 142, and 132 are fluidly coupled to flow controllers 151, 141 and 131 respectively).

 Claims 1 and 5 are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by Yamaguchi 2016/0059380 A1.

-In regards to Independent Claim 1, Yamaguchi teaches a spraying device (300A in figure 1) for spraying at least one semiconductor substrate (wafer W, paragraph [0246]), the spraying device comprising: a main channel (722a) comprising a main channel inlet (inlet from 724) and a main channel outlet (second end of 740 opens onto wafer W, paragraph [0265]) for gas to flow from the main channel inlet to the main channel outlet (paragraph [0265]); and at least one branch channel is communicated with the main channel (channels 732 and 712a), and each of the at least one branch channel has a branch channel inlet provided for fluid to flow from the branch channel inlet to the main channel outlet (flows from 732, 722a and 712a merge into flow of 740 before exiting upon wafer W, paragraph [0264]).
+In regards to Independent Claim 1, Yamaguchi teaches a spraying device (300A in figure 1) for spraying at least one semiconductor substrate (wafer W, paragraph [0246]), the spraying device comprising: a main channel (722a) comprising a main channel inlet (inlet from 724) and a main channel outlet (second end of 740 opens onto wafer W, paragraph [0265]) for gas to flow from the main channel inlet to the main channel outlet (paragraph [0265]); and at least one branch channel is communicated with the main channel (channels 732 and 712a), and each of the at least one branch channel has a branch channel inlet provided for fluid to flow from the branch channel inlet to the main channel outlet (flows from 732, 722a and 712a merge into flow of 740 before exiting upon wafer W, paragraph [0264]); wherein each of the at least one branch channel (732 and 712a) is communicated with the main channel (722a) at a position between the main channel inlet and the main channel outlet (732 and 712a communicate with 722a at a position between junction of 722a and 724 and outlet at 600 in figure 1).

 Regarding Dependent Claim 5, Yamaguchi teaches the at least one branch channel further comprises: a first branch channel (732), having a first branch channel inlet (inlet to 732 from 734); and a second branch channel (712a), having a second branch channel inlet (inlet to 712a from 714); wherein, a distance between a position where the first branch channel is communicated with the main channel and the main channel inlet of the main channel, and a position where the second branch channel is communicated with the main channel and the main channel inlet of the main channel in a vertical direction are the same (both 732 and 712a merge with 722a at the same position in figure 1).